usfviz/Sailor-Moon-final/README.md

 ### UI

-The prototype user interface is still maturing at the moment.
 All the avaiable plots can currently interact with user-select date and news/news source type.
 Ideally, we expect to implement more interactions given the mightiness of GDELT dataset.
 However, due to the limitation of the `gdeltr2` package we currently used to query GDELT database, there is limited information suitable for visualization.
 We expect to offer more visualization as we explore more tables provided by the `gdeltr2` or other means to query the database.